Scientific name: Conium Maculatum

 Why Should I Care?

-Poison hemlock may be easily confused with similar-looking edible plants, like carrots, wild parsnips, parsley, or anise.
-A few hundred grams of leaves can kill.
-Poison hemlock also can be toxic through contact with the skin, or through inhaling when mowing through large parches of the plant.
-All parts of the plant are poisonous and even the dead canes remain toxic for up to 3 years.
-Call a veterinary clinic or poison control center (800-222-1222) immediately if you suspect an animal has ingested poison hemlock.
+Poison hemlock easily may be confused with similar-looking edible plants, like carrots, wild parsnips, parsley, and anise.
+A few hundred grams of leaves can be fatal.
+Poison hemlock also can be toxic through skin contact or inhalation when mowing large patches of the plant.
+All parts of the plant are poisonous, and even dead plants remain toxic for up to three years.
+Call a veterinary clinic or poison control center (800-222-1222) immediately if you suspect an animal has eaten poison hemlock.

 How Can We Stop It?

-Poison hemlock may be controlled by pulling or digging out the plant, including the entire taproot.
+Poison hemlock may be controlled by pulling or digging out the plant, including the entire woody root.
 Wear gloves before handling the plant, as every part of the plant is toxic.
 Mowing is less effective, as plants can regrow quickly.
 Throw poison hemlock plants in the garbage, not in yard waste.
-Plants are still poisonous when they are dry.
+Plants still are poisonous when they dry.

 What Are Its Characteristics?